olinjs/olinjs/lessons/02-javascript/README.md

 Read the Node Beginner Book (in `Public/+Courses/Olinjs16/`) up to page 58 (the section marked **Handling file uploads** — the methods used there are old and no longer relevant).
 This resource ties together a lot of what we covered in class 1 by implementing a basic web server in Node.
 You'll learn how Node handles browser requests — and how Node is unique — while flexing your newly acquired JavaScript muscle.
 You should follow along by writing and running the code examples given.

 ##Style Guide
-Read the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript/tree/master/es5).
+Read the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript/tree/es5-deprecated/es5).
 Try to incorporate these styles into your work in this class.
+While the current scripting language standard is ES6, we will be using ES5 styling for the majority of the course.

 ##More Reading
 This is a fun, well-written article on how naming conventions affect the way we think and code: [Execution in the Kingdom of Nouns](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html).